scipr-lab/libsnark/README.md

         run `sudo setsebool -P allow_execheap 1` to allow execution, or use `make CURVE=ALT_BN128` instead.

-    *   The \[ate-pairing] code is licensed under a "modified new BSD License", as opposed to libsnark's MIT license.

 * "alt_bn128":
    an alternative to "bn128", somewhat slower but avoids dynamic code generation.